In Search Of The Pennant Hills

 This seemingly innocuous question was for Jim Symes, who had been researching the history of the settlements along the Pennant Hills Range for over 30 years, a doorway into a secret untold history of Sydney's earliest days.

-The quest to discover the meaning and purpose of Pennant Street, which linked all of the land grants Governor Arthur Phillip handed out during the formative years of the colony, expanded into an investigation not only of the origins of the colony but also the events leading up to and impact of the Castle Hill Rebellion - a larger political uprising than the Eureka Stockade.
+The quest to discover the meaning and purpose of Pennant Street, which linked all of the land grants Governor Arthur Phillip handed out during the formative years of the colony, expanded into an investigation not only of the origins of the colony but also the events leading up to and impact of the Castle Hill Rebellion - a larger political uprising than the Eureka Stockage.

 But why the name Pennant?